naranyala/naravisuals-web/docs/backend-tauri/01_02_commands-ipc.md

+---
+title: Commands and Inter-Process Communication
+description: Comprehensive guide to creating, optimizing, and securing Tauri commands for robust IPC between Vue.js frontend and Rust backend.
+order: 2
+difficulty: fundamental
+tags: [commands, ipc, communication, security, performance]
+---

 # Commands and Inter-Process Communication

 Commands are the fundamental communication mechanism between your Vue.js frontend and Rust backend in Tauri applications.
-This comprehensive guide covers creating, optimizing, and securing commands for robust IPC.
+This comprehensive guide covers creating, optimizing, and securing commands for robust IPC, ensuring your desktop applications have efficient, type-safe communication layers.

 ## Command Fundamentals